-I recently read a very interesting article by Rossi et al. “Effect of Alcohol Consumption on In vitro Fertilization,” published in the prestigious journal of Obstetrics and Gynecology in January 2011, volume 117, pages 136 to 142.
+There is a very interesting article by Rossi et al. “Effect of Alcohol Consumption on In vitro Fertilization”, published in the prestigious journal of Obstetrics and Gynecology.

 The authors looked at more than 4,700 in vitro fertilization (IVF) cycles in more than 2,500 couples.
 Couples were given questionnaires to fill out regarding their alcohol consumption at the time of the IVF cycle start, not during the IVF cycle or pregnancy.
 The primary outcome that the authors were interested in was the live birth rate after IVF.
 They found that for men or women undergoing IVF, drinking four or more drinks per week prior to an IVF cycle is associated with a 48 percent higher risk for failed fertilization and a 21 percent lower chance for a live birth.

 On the one hand, it seems obvious that alcohol might have a negative impact upon fertility.
 However, as the authors point out, while there is an enormous amount of evidence published on the adverse effects of alcohol consumption upon the fetus during pregnancy, there is not much data on the effect of alcohol consumption upon fertility.
 In addition, they theorize that perhaps couples undergoing IVF are not expecting to conceive without assistance and therefore they may not limit alcohol consumption prior to an IVF cycle, thinking that they will stop once they start their fertility drugs.